 68. What factors impair pulmonary clearance of pneumonia?

 Viral upper respiratory tract infection, smoking, alcohol, uremia (raised levels of urea and other nitrogenous waste compounds in the blood), and bronchial obstruction.

-69. What is the difference between typical (virulent) and atypical pneumonia?
+69. What is the difference between typical and atypical pneumonia?

-70. What indications are observed to determine the type of organism that caused the pneumonia infection?
+70. What indications are observed to determine the type of organism that causes the pneumonia infection?